Around the World and Back: Release

 In April and May 2015, the group supported All Time Low on their headlining US tour.
 They supported 5 Seconds of Summer on their headlining arena tour in Australia and New Zealand.
 On July 16, Around the World and Back was announced for release ion October., revealing its track listing and artwork.
 In addition, "Secrets" was made available for streaming.
 In July and August, the group embarked on a headlining US tour, dubbed The Shot Boys of Summer Tour.
 They were supported by Hit the Lights, Tiny Moving Parts, Let It Happen and Northbound.
 On August 9, "Losing Myself" was made available for streaming.
 On September 1, a music video was released for "All You Are Is History".
 On September 29, the title-track was made available for streaming.
 Around the World and Back was made available for streaming on October 12, before being released on October 16 through Pure Noise Records.
 In October and November, the group supported The Wonder Years on their headlining US tour.

 In May 2016, the group supported A Day to Remember on their Just Some Shows tour in the US.
 In November and December, the group supported Sleeping with Sirens on their headlining US tour.
 On March 31, 2017, "Slow Burn" was made available for streaming.
 On April 19, the group released an acoustic version of "Secrets".
 In April and May, the group went on a headlining US tour with support from Against the Current, With Confidence and Don Broco.
 On May 5, the group released a deluxe edition of the album.
 It featured two acoustic versions of album tracks, two new songs, two live recordings and a DVD.
+It was promoted with "Slow Burn", an acoustic version of "Secrets" and "Hurry Up and Wait".
 The DVD was made available for streaming on November 2.